marcobergman/simpleBms/README.md

 ![image](https://github.com/marcobergman/bms/assets/17980560/288c4c5a-cf40-4fb4-bc63-0ceb95b42163)

 Questions:
 * Measuring current.
 Since ADS1115 can only measure positive voltage drop over shunt resistor, question arises how to measure negative current.
-Other option is to elevate the voltage drop with a stable reference voltage, but that is still prone to drift.
-Solution is the two anti-parallel differential amplifiers feeding into two different ADC input.
+One option would be to elevate the voltage drop with a stable reference voltage, but that is still prone to drift.
+Hence this olution with two anti-parallel differential amplifiers feeding into two different ADC inputs.
 Any more bright idea's?
-* Contrary to drawings, SSR relays only have Normal Open 'contacts'.
+* Contrary to drawings, [SSR relays](https://nl.aliexpress.com/item/32262347720.html) only have Normal Open 'contacts'.
 Idea is that if Wemos fouls up, you can pull it from its socket and then the relays will be 'on'.